Proximal MCMC for Bayesian Inference of Constrained and Regularized Estimation: An illustrative case study

-which, due to the smoothness of the Moreau-Yosida envelope $g^\lambda(\betabf, \alpha)$ \citep{rockafellar2009variational}, can be readily sampled using any of a multitude of sampling algorithms for smooth log-densities.
-In this paper, we use Hamiltonian Monte Carlo (HMC) \citep{Neal11HMC} due to its efficiency and generality.
-Since HMC works on unconstrained domains, we use the parameterization $(\betabf, \log \sigma^2, \log \alpha)$, so
+can be made arbitrarily close to $\log \pi(\betabf, \sigma^2, \alpha)$ as $\lambda$ tends to $0$.
+Since $\log \pi^\lambda(\betabf, \sigma^2, \alpha)$ is smooth, it can be readily sampled using any sampling algorithms for smooth log-densities.
+Hamiltonian Monte Carlo (HMC) \citep{Neal11HMC} is used in this paper due to its efficiency and generality.
+The last step of our algorithm is to log-transform non-negative parameters to make their domains unconstrained, which is a requirement for HMC.
+The smooth posterior under the parameterization $(\betabf, \log \sigma^2, \log \alpha)$ is

+Before presenting numerical results, it is worth pausing to reflect on the power of the proposed method.
+Despite its simplicity, it demonstrates remarkable versatility as its extension beyond sparsity can be readily seen.
+To develop ProxMCMC algorithms for new regularized problems, one simply needs to find the corresponding Moreau-Yosida envelopes and proximal mappings, both of which are well-known for many non-smooth regularizations \citep{Beck17FOM}.
+The same idea can be applied to constrained problems in a similar manner, thus substantially broadening the range of problems that can be solved by ProxMCMC.
+Moreover, nothing prevents us from applying ProxMCMC to problems that encompass both regularizations and constraints.
+Additionally, the regularization strength parameter is seamlessly integrated into the inferential procedure in the proposed ProxMCMC method, rendering it fully Bayesian.